-Today we’re launching Cross-Domain Analytics to help you understand how users browse across all your domains.
+Today we’re launching Cross-Domain Analytics to help you understand how users browse across all your owned domains.
 We built Cross-Domain Analytics as an alternative to existing systems like Liveramp and BlueKai which use third-party cookies to tie users across domains.
-These are not only lossy by nature, but fundamentally violate users’ privacy by following them as they browse the entire internet.
-We've built a system which both preserves privacy, but helps brands track users across domains they own.
+These are not only inaccurate by nature, but also facilitate sharing of user data across companies.
+We've built a system which both preserves privacy, but helps brands understand user journeys across domains they own.

 Cross-Domain Analytics, now available on the Business plan, appends a new Cross-Domain ID to users who browse multiple sites you own.
 This lets you answer key business questions that require an understanding of users across your domains.
 For example:

 Marketing Attribution.
 Understand how user behavior on your editorial or promotional micro-sites leads to conversions.
 Then optimize your micro-sites to drive conversion to your core product.

 Content Coordination.
 Measure how readers browse content across your domains.
 Decide whether to replicate content across brands or specialize on separate topics.